habitualname/privacyguides.org/docs/dns.md

 Select *Settings* &rarr; *Network & Internet* &rarr; *Ethernet* or *WiFi*, &rarr; *Edit DNS Settings* &rarr; Preferred DNS encryption &rarr; *Encrypted only (DNS over HTTPS)*.

 ### Linux
-`systemd-resolved` doesn't [yet support](https://github.com/systemd/systemd/issues/8639), which many Linux distributions use to do their DNS lookups.
-This means you need to install a proxy like [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) and [configure it](https://wiki.archlinux.org/title/Dnscrypt-proxy) to take all the DNS queries from your system resolver and forward them over HTTPS.
+`systemd-resolved` doesn't yet [support DoH](https://github.com/systemd/systemd/issues/8639), which many Linux distributions use to do their DNS lookups.
+If you want to use DoH you'll need to install a proxy like [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) and [configure it](https://wiki.archlinux.org/title/Dnscrypt-proxy) to take all the DNS queries from your system resolver and forward them over HTTPS.

 ## Encrypted DNS Proxies
 This software provides third-party encrypted DNS support by pointing the [unencrypted dns](/dns/#unencrypted-dns) resolver to a local [encrypted dns](/dns/#what-is-encrypted-dns) proxy.